iraprabhu05/Spotify-Playlist-Analyzer/README.md

 After logging in with Spotify, view personalized insights such as:
 - Top artists, tracks, and genres
 - Listening summaries based on your history
-- Visualized bar charts and clean summaries